Update: Graduate Transfers To Keep An Eye On

 The Player: Per BamaCentral.com, Knott played in two games in 2017, and 10 games for the Crimson Tide in 2018, when he listed as a redshirt sophomore.
 He made his first and only career tackle for the Crimson Tide on special teams against Arkansas.
 Knott was medically disqualified to continue playing last year, and Nick Saban announced during a September press conference that the defensive back would stay in school but no longer play for the Crimson Tide.

-The Situation: Knott has now been medically cleared and is looking for a new home.
-Michigan defensive line coach Shaun Nua followed Knott on Twitter, which is obviously a new development since Nua has only been on U-M's staff for about a year.
+The Situation: Knott was medically cleared and is looking for a new home.
+Michigan defensive line coach Shaun Nua followed Knott on Twitter, which is at least worth paying attention to.
 Knott is aware that Nua followed him and is at least giving the Wolverines a look at this point.
 The lanky corner is being most closely linked to Florida State, with Ole Miss and Ohio State also seemingly in the mix.
-The corner has remained pretty quiet and hasn't really mentioned any specific schools as major suitors.
+Just four days ago, Knott tweeted out, "Eligible for two years of play," indicating that maybe his search isn't going so well.

 Brian Polendey - TE (Miami Hurricanes • 6-6, 245)